Vera Borea

-Vera Borea is a French fashion house founded in 1931 in Paris, France, by Countess Borea de Buzzaccarini Regoli.
+Vera Borea is a French fashion house founded in 1931 in Paris, France, by Countess Vera Borea de Buzzaccherini Regoli.

 Vera Borea was one of the first houses to offer luxury sportswear for women.
 The house produced high-end garments for ski, tennis, golf, beach, boating, motoring, biking and hunting, alongside day and evening dresses, accessories, shoes and jewellery.

 Known for expertly tailored sports and travel suits and dresses, Vera Borea came to fame with its innovative designs that promoted a new lifestyle, and acceptance of fashion sportswear as appropriate wear for other social occasions.